ansilove/AnsiLove.framework/README.md

 # Documentation

 Let's talk about using this framework in your own projects.
 First of all, you have to download the sources and compile the framework.
 You need at least Mac OS X Lion and Xcode 4.2 for this purpose.
 The project contains two build targets, the framework itself and a test app `AnsiLoveGUI`, the latter is optional.
 Select `AnsiLoveGUI` from the Schemes dropdown in Xcode if you desire to compile that one too.
 The test app is a good example of implementing the AnsiLove.framework, it does not contain much code and what you find there is well commented.
 So `AnsiLoveGUI` might be your first place to play with the framework after studying this documentation.
 Basically this is an ARC framework.
 As far as I can estimate it will compile just fine with Garbace Collector enabled, though the test app is a pure ARC project.
 As mentioned on top of this page, AnsiLove.framework uses [AnsiLove](http://ansilove.sourceforge.net) as library, a special variant I modified to create what we got here on top of it.
-If you know me, you know also that when releasing open source code, I'm doing this under the BSD-license or the MIT-license.
-Not this time.
-AnsiLove.framework is GPL-licensed (Version 3), that's because [AnsiLove](http://ansilove.sourceforge.net) is GPL-licensed too.
-While it's fine to use the framework in projects with compatible open source licenses (e.g. modified BSD, MIT, Apache), it may not be suitable for commercial products.

 ## Adding the framework to your projects